-KSA seeks to have a less than 5% suspension rate in a given year to ensure that every student has ample classroom time to learn and to enable our teachers to build positive relationships with our students and families.
-In 2015-16, KSA's suspension rate was 2.6%.
-KSA will seek to reduce its suspension rate in the coming year by focusing on restorative justice practices that encourage scholars to learn from their mistakes and build character.
-KSA will also implement meaningful in-school discipline structures like community circles and detention targeted at providing reflection time for scholars and involving parents in an authentic way to assist in supporting their child behaviorally.
+KIPP Sol seeks to have a less than 5% suspension rate in a given year to ensure that every student has ample classroom time to learn and to enable our teachers to build positive relationships with our students and families.
+In 2015-16 KIPP Sol's suspension rate was 1.5%.
+KIPP Sol will seek to reduce its suspension rate in the coming year by focusing on, restorative justice practices aimed at scholars to learning from their mistakes and building character, meaningful in-school discipline structures like community circles and detention targeted at providing reflection time for scholars, and involving parents in an authentic way to assist in supporting their child behaviorally.
 Further, all teachers and team members are trained in Strategic Alternatives to Suspension and Progress Monitoring Action Plans and a tiered behavior system to ensure school safety.